nicksellen/worldview/README.md

 * works in browser or in node/io
 * written in es6, babel'd to es5
 * no dependencies
-* exploratory/experimental state, do not use for anything real...
+* exploratory/experimental state, use cautiously in production

 ## Examples